Manage Scripts

 To import a rule script:

-1. Copy the PowerShell rule script (*.ps1) and associated settings (*.json) file somewhere locally so you locate them from the Policy Editor.
+1. Copy the PowerShell rule script (*.ps1) and associated settings (*.json) file somewhere locally so you can locate them from the Policy Editor.

 2. Click the Run a Rule Script dropdown and select Manage Scripts.